 Arguably the most basic leg exercise.
 No equipment is needed.
 Regular squats are an excellent exercise for beginners and athletes who want to improve leg strength.

-The back squat is probably the most important exercise in a lower body workout.
-Activating the whole leg, the core, and the upper back, provides tremendous leg development and greatly increases athletic performance.
+Alongside the deadlift, the barbell version of the squat is probably the most important exercise in a lower body workout.
+Activating the whole thighs, enhancing core strength (as for many other barbell exercises), working the upper back, and increasing grip strength, it provides tremendous entire body muscle mass development and greatly increases athletic performance.

 The Front Squat is more advanced than the other movements, its most commonly performed by Olympic Weightlifters.
 This squat variation puts more emphasis on the quads, upper back, and core.